necsanuradu/CV/README.md

 Javascript, PHP, Ruby(on Rails), React, SQL, HTML, CSS(+Bootstrap, Sass, Less), Git.
 Testing Jasmine, Jest, Rspec

 ### My code
-Is a part of me, of my way of thinking showing the best of me in visible terms of speed and vision.
-It used to be all over the place doing its job.
-Now, after Makers my code should be nice and dry, short but descriptive and surely well tested.
+Nice and dry test driven, object orientated, short but descriptive.

-### Before Makers
+### Before
-Before Makers, I have worked in the Hotel Industry(while being a freelancer/web developer), studied Materials Science and Engineering and worked as a gas engineer for a short period of time.
+I have worked in the Hotel Industry, freelancing as a developer for a couple of years, studied Materials Science and Engineering and worked as a gas engineer for a short period of time.

 ### Why software development
 I can not see my self doing anything else and extend as much of me into it, enjoying every single second of overwhelming rigour.